- 25/06/2026

 Understanding High Blood Pressure: Early Warning Signs, Risks, and Prevention Tips

 Understanding the early warning signs, risk factors, and preventive measures can help you take control of your health and reduce long-term complications.
-At Goodfaith Healthcare, Dr. Anuja Pakhare, a trusted Pediatrician in Hinjewadi , believes that healthy habits should begin early in life.
+Dr. Anuja Pakhare, believes that healthy habits should begin early in life.
 Through guidance at our Pediatric Clinic in Hinjewadi, we help families build lifelong heart-healthy lifestyles and promote preventive healthcare for children and parents alike.

 What Is High Blood Pressure?